ZIM Integrated Shipping Services Ltd. (ZIM) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $22.19, which is $13.33 above the current price.
 ZIM currently public float of 80.39M and currently shorts hold a 17.97% ratio of that float.
-Today, the average trading volume of ZIM was 4.63M shares.
+Today, the average trading volume of ZIM was 4.49M shares.

 ZIM’s Market Performance